-Logic Result An outgoing call to the destination number 571016 is made. • An NGCP administrator will be able to see the call in the call history via Admin Panel, with the label "filtered: cls-a".
+Logic Result An outgoing call to the destination number 571016 is • The call will not be shown in the call history (Conversations section) of the Customer Self-Care interface. made. • An NGCP administrator will be able to see the call in the call history via Admin Panel, with the label "filtered: cls-a".
 The call will not be shown on NGCP-generated invoices.
 An outgoing call to the destination number 571017 is • The call will be shown in the call history (Conversations section) of the Customer Self-Care interface as " Call to cls-b ". made.
 An NGCP administrator will be able to see the call in the call history, with the label "obfuscated: cls-b". • The call will be shown as "cls-b" in NGCP-generated invoices.